 The vegetation cover - the plant dress of our earth - is currently undergoing a strong change worldwide.
 No longer by natural processes, but by us humans, by our civilization!
-The looming, dramatic changes of the climate, the loss of the natural fertility of our soils, the humus, the loss of the fullness of life, the biodiversity, forces us to rethink our handling of nature - which will also be our basis of life in the future - and to act in a new way.
+The emerging dramatic changes of the climate, the loss of the natural fertility of our soils, the humus, the loss of the fullness of life, the biodiversity, forces us to rethink our handling of nature - which will also be our basis of life in the future - and to act in a new way.
 This requires knowledge combined with responsibility.

 Knowledge about the diversity and function, i.e. the natural balance of "our" earth, its ecosystems and their interaction.
 But also knowledge about how nature - driven by the principles of evolution - is able to perfect itself further and further, to optimize.
 Not to maximize and thus often enough to fail, as our daily actions in dealing with nature show again and again.